-Research on historical political economy since the "design-based turn" has led, in our view, to important forms of cumulative learning.
-We turn in this section to bodies of recent research in historical political economy that collectively leverage empirical strategies we discussed in the previous section (or that can be seen, from the perspective of a systematic review, as doing so).
+Research on historical political economy since the "design-based turn" has led to important forms of cumulative learning.
+We turn in this section to recent research in HPE that collectively leverages empirical strategies we discussed in the previous section (or that can be seen, from the perspective of a systematic review, as doing so).
 Our goal is to survey this progress and to highlight the attention that some scholars have brought to issues both of generalizability and mechanism, while also suggesting possible improvements that could foster stronger accumulation.

 One clarifying note is important before turning to our survey.
 We describe work that has used natural experiments (with either randomized or as-if random assignment to treatment conditions), discontinuities and/or instrumental-variables methods.
-Our focus, however, is not on internal validity of the causal claims in particular studies nor on the strengths of the different designs from that perspective.
-We recognize that in some of the studies we discuss, as-if random or other key identifying assumptions-such as exclusion restrictions, non-interference, and so on-might fail.
+Our focus, however, is not on the internal validity of the causal claims in particular studies.
+We recognize that in some of the studies we discuss, as-if random or other key identifying assumptions-such as exclusion restrictions or non-interference-might fail.
 Our goal is not to judge such elements of the designs but to assess how the combination of such studies may contribute to assessment of generalizability or mechanism, using the strategies we have outlined above.